What Is The Coronavirus? Prevention of Novel Coronavirus FAQ

-If there is no water and liquid soap, can I use alcohol-based hand rub instead?
+If there is no water and liquid soap, can I use an alcohol-based hand sanitizer instead?

-Cover your mouth and nose with tissue paper when sneezing or coughing.
-Dispose of soiled tissues into a lidded rubbish bin, then wash hands thoroughly.
-If tissue paper is not available, you can cover your mouth and nose with your blouse or upper sleeve.
+Cover your mouth and nose with a tissue when sneezing or coughing.
+Dispose of soiled tissues into a lidded trash bin, then wash hands thoroughly.
+If tissue is not available, cover your mouth and nose with your shirt or upper sleeve.

 It only kills the elderly, so are younger people not at risk ?

-Most people who are not elderly and do not have underlying health conditions will not become critically ill from Covid-19.
-But the illness still has a higher chance of leading to serious respiratory symptoms than seasonal flu and there are other at-risk groups – health workers, for instance, are more vulnerable because they are likely to have higher exposure to the virus.
-The actions that young, healthy people take, including reporting symptoms and following quarantine instructions, will have an important role in protecting the most vulnerable in society and in shaping the overall trajectory of the outbreak.
+Most people who are not elderly and do not have underlying health conditions will not become critically ill from COVID-19; however, the illness still has a higher chance of leading to serious respiratory symptoms than the seasonal flu and there are other at-risk groups.
+For instance, healthcare workers are more vulnerable because they are likely to have higher exposure to the virus.
+The actions that young, healthy people take, including reporting symptoms and following quarantine instructions, have an important role in protecting the most vulnerable in society and in shaping the overall trajectory of the outbreak.

 Are antibiotics effective in preventing or treating COVID-19?